-map The History of Angkor | Angkor Wat Temples
+The History of Angkor

 The wall of the city is some five miles in circumference.
 It has five gates, each with double portals.
 Two gates pierce the eastern side; the other sides have one gate only.
 Outside the wall stretches a great moat, across which access to the city is given by massive causeways.
 Flanking the causeways on each side are 54 divinities resembling warlords in stone, huge and terrifying.
 All five gates are similar.
 The parapets of the causeways are of solid stone, carved to represent nine-headed serpents.
 The 54 divinities grasp the serpents with their hands, seemingly to prevent their escape.
 Above each gate are grouped five gigantic heads of Buddha, four of them facing the four cardinal points of the compass, the fifth, brilliant with gold, holds a central position.